-A successful cocaine dealer, who has earned a respected place among England's Mafia elite, plans an early retirement from the business.
-However, big boss Jimmy Price hands down a tough assignment: find Charlotte Ryder, the missing rich princess daughter of Jimmy's old pal Edward, a powerful construction business player and gossip papers socialite.
-Complicating matters are two million pounds' worth of Grade A ecstasy, a brutal Serbian gang and a whole series of double crossings.
-The title "LAYER CAKE" refers to the layers or levels anyone in business goes through in rising to the top.
+A successful cocaine dealer, who has earned a respected place amongst England's Mafia elite, plans an early retirement from the business.
+However, big boss Jimmy Price (Kenneth Cranham) hands down a tough assignment: find Charlie Ryder (Nathalie Lunghi), the missing rich Princess daughter of Jimmy's old pal Eddie Temple (Sir Michael Gambon), a powerful construction business player and gossip papers socialite.
+Complicating matters are two million pounds' worth of Grade "A" ecstasy, a brutal Serbian gang, and a whole series of double crossings.
+The title "Layer Cake" refers to the layers or levels anyone in business goes through in rising to the top.
 What is revealed is a modern underworld where the rules have changed.
-There are no 'codes', or 'families' and respect lasts as long as a line.
-Not knowing who he can trust, he has to use all his 'savvy', 'telling' and skills which make him one of the best, to escape his own.
-The ultimate last job, a love interest called Tammy, and an international drug ring threaten to draw him back into the 'cake mix'....
-Written by
+There are no "codes", or "families", and respect lasts as long as a line.
+Not knowing who he can trust, he has to use all of his "savvy", "telling", and skills which make him one of the best, to escape his own.
+The ultimate last job, a love interest called Tammy (Sienna ...

 See more »

 The film title appears on a door that XXXX walks through.
 See more »

 "Layer Cake" the stylish neo noir film by Matthew Vaughn, making his directorial debut, shows a man with enormous potential to do much better in future projects.
 The film, based on J.J.
 Connelly's novel, is a study about the drug business by some ruthless people that are making a lot of money with their illegal commerce.

 Point in case, the nameless hero of the story who figures he has played the game right and now is about to make an exit from the business.
 Little does he know that his friend Jimmy Price has other ideas for him to execute, no doubt driven by a desire to get him in trouble, as proves to be the case.